asajjala01/asajjala01/certifications/google-cybersecurity/course-05-assets-threats.md

 This course had more reading than any other in the certificate and some of it took me longer to absorb than I expected.
 Most of the content was manageable — asset classification, threat actors, social engineering — that stuff made intuitive sense pretty quickly.
 But there were two areas where I genuinely had to slow down and put in extra time.

 The frameworks were the first one.
-PASTA, threat modeling methodology, understanding how to actually apply a framework to a real scenario rather than just memorizing what the letters stand for — that required more passes than I expected.
+PASTA especially — threat modeling methodology, understanding how to actually apply a framework to a real scenario rather than just memorizing what the letters stand for — that required more passes than I expected.
 The second was hashing.
 Encryption I got fairly quickly, but hashing — the one-way nature of it, why you can't reverse it, how it's used for password storage and integrity verification — took me a while to fully internalize.
-Once it clicked it made complete sense, but it wasn't instant.
+The activity where I had to actually create and compare hash values was what finally made it click.
+Once it did it made complete sense, but it wasn't instant.

 Everything else in this course was solid and easier to work through.
-And looking back it's one of the more foundational courses for SOC work — understanding CVE scores, how to classify assets by sensitivity, why social engineering is often the scariest attack vector — all of that shapes how you think when you're actually investigating something.
-The hard parts were worth pushing through.
+The USB attack vector activity was one I didn't expect to find interesting but actually did — it's easy to overlook physical attack surfaces when you're focused on network security, but a USB drive left in a parking lot is one of the oldest and most effective social engineering techniques out there.
+Good reminder that the human element is always part of the equation.